dnlonme/python-course/syntax/README.md

 var_name1, var_name2 = value1, value2 # Variables will have corresponding values
 ```

-Pay attention to the difference between var_name and VarType
+Pay attention to the difference between spelling var_name and VarType

 To name variables we use snake_case style, it's a way of splitting words using underscore _